Safety in Colombia

 Cities: find out which neighbourhoods to avoid

 Colombia's main cities (Bogota, Medellin, Cali, etc.) have one or more neighborhoods that are best avoided for obvious reasons of insecurity.
-Make sure you know about these non-tourist areas, which are sometimes close to tourist areas.
+Find out more about these non-touristy neighborhoods, which are sometimes close to tourist areas.

 Cities: avoid walking at night

-In Colombia's big cities, if you're going out at night, avoid walking in the middle of the night.
+In Colombia's major cities, if you're going out at night, avoid walking in the middle of the night.
 The streets are sometimes poorly lit and deserted.
-Instead, take a cab or other means of return.
+It's best to return by cab or other means.

 Scams: check service prices

-You want to buy a product or benefit from a service?
+Would you like to buy a product or benefit from a service?
 Make sure you know the cost beforehand.
-This will help you avoid unpleasant surprises.
+This will save you from unpleasant surprises.
 For cabs, check that the meter is working properly.

 Withdrawing money from an ATM

-The safest places to withdraw money are airports and, in major cities, banks in shopping malls with security guards.
-Do it discreetly too, as no one needs to know how much you've withdrawn.
+The safest places to withdraw cash are airports and, in major cities, banks in shopping malls with security guards.
+Do it just as discreetly, no one needs to know how much you've withdrawn.
 Avoid withdrawing very large sums of money at once.

 Road safety

-Roads in poor condition, poor or non-existent lighting, animals and people without lights on the road, in short, so many reasons to be very careful on the road.
+Roads in poor condition, poor or non-existent lighting, animals and people without lights on the road - these are just some of the reasons to be extra careful on the road.
 Oh, and by the way, pedestrians don't really exist for some Colombian drivers, and the same goes for rear seat belts.

 Taking official cabs

-When you travel, use only official cabs.
-Use official mobile apps like Taxis Libres.
-Services such as Uber, Beat or Cabify are available in Colombia, but are legal (always good to know).
+When traveling, use only official cabs.
+Use official mobile applications such as Taxis Libres.
+Services such as Uber, Beat or Cabify are present in Colombia, but are legal (always good to know).

 Don't accept drinks from strangers